Lincoln College MCR

 The Social MCR

-Our world-famous events include lunches, dinners, including MCR dinners, exchanges with other colleges, Wine and Cheeses, our Valentine's bop, and, of course, our famous termly Emily Carr Party (which many people say is more exclusive and in-demand than even Christ Church Ball…).
-Details will always be on the Sharepoint calendar, so take a look there and do come along—our primary aim is providing spaces where the whole community can come together, relax, and enjoy each other's company.
+Our world-famous events include MCR lunches, dinners, exchanges with other colleges, Wine and Cheeses, our Valentine's bop, and, of course, our famous termly Emily Carr Party (which many people say is more exclusive and in-demand than even Christ Church Ball).
+Details will always be in the Term Card, so take a look there and do come along—our primary aim is providing spaces where the whole community can come together, relax, and enjoy each other's company.
 If you find that mission particularly appealing, do consider running to join the team – we'd love to have your help!
+The Executive Committee will be responsible for running socials while we wait for a new social team to assemble.

 You can learn more about the mainstay events of the MCR's social scene here.